zakidemo/ICBHIMamba-GRU/README.md

 ## Overview

-This repository provides the **complete, reproducible** implementation for a rigorous comparative study of **seven deep learning architectures** for 4-class respiratory sound classification on the [ICBHI 2017 benchmark](https://bhichallenge.med.auth.gr/).
+This repository provides the **complete, reproducible** implementation for a rigorous comparative study of **eight deep learning architectures** for 4-class respiratory sound classification on the [ICBHI 2017 benchmark](https://bhichallenge.med.auth.gr/).
 All models are trained under **strictly identical conditions** (same data splits, augmentation, loss, optimizer, and evaluation protocol).

 ### Architectures Compared